 Nadiri AliKhan Memorial Scholarship

-Established in 2006 by Marcia Finisdore, mother of alumna Susan Finisdore Higgins ’81, this endowed scholarship fund provides scholarship assistance to students who qualify under normal College procedures for financial aid and who have a hearing loss as measured by professional audiological testing.
-The award, which is not intended to pay for legally required services, may be continued from year to year as long as the recipient maintains satisfactory progress toward a Simon’s Rock AA or BA degree.
+Established in 2006 by Marcia Finisdore, mother of alumna Susan Finisdore Higgins ’81, this scholarship assists students who qualify for financial aid and who have a hearing loss as measured by professional audiological testing.

 General Terms for 2014-2015 First Year Student Scholarships

 - Selection is based on holistic review of academic and personal credentials at time of offer and verified by final transcript(s) – e.g., cumulative GPA, class rank, curricula and test scores.

 - Scholarship is renewable for four years – i.e., eight consecutive fall and spring semesters, not intersession or summer terms – starting with the first semester the award is scheduled to begin.
 Offer must be accepted by deadline or funds may expire or be awarded to another student.
 Scholarship is applied to tuition and may be adjusted if student receives other tuition-specific financial assistance.